 In 1922, when he was age 18 and she was 17, George married Helen L. Mitchell 1903 -1982).

-They produced two sons -- Louis E. Younkin and Paul G. Younkin.
+They produced two sons -- Louis E. Younkin and Paul George Younkin.

 George was a construction worker and a laborer on the "steam railroad."
 Helen resided in West Virginia at the time her Social Security number and card were issued, and her parents had come from England.

-Circa 1944, the Younkins made their home in McKees Rocks, near Pittsburgh, where he labored as a time keeper.
+Circa 1944, the Younkins made their home in McKees Rocks, near Pittsburgh, where George labored as a time keeper.
 Later in life they resided in North Fort Myers, FL.

 George passed away in North Fort Myers on June 19, 1982.
 An obituary was published in the Meyersdale (PA) Republican in his native Somerset County.

-Helen died on Feb.
+Helen outlived her spouse by almost six years.
+She died on Feb.
 22, 1988.
 They are buried in Coral Ridge Cemetery.

 Son Louis E. Younkin (1925-1944) was born in 1925 and was killed in action in World War II.
 Louis was a 1942 graduate of Rockwood High School, where he was great friends with future Rockwood postmaster Walter Gardner.
 A 1941 edition of the school newspaper, The Rohistat, reported that Louis "has recently had his first date and the lucky little blonde is from Somerset."
 After graduation, he enlisted in the Army Air Force as World War II raged in Europe.
 He was promoted to lieutenant, after graduating from bombardier school in Texas.